ufukty/gonfique/README.md

   <path>: declare <typename>
 ```

 Use `declare` directive to generate named type declaration(s) for matching targets.
 This directive merges the types of all matches, and requires them to share same schema.
-There can be multiple rules mentioning same typename in `declare` directive.

 > ![TIP]
 >
-> Examples:
+> Examples with paths and `declare` directive:
 >
 > ```yaml
 > paths: